christopherkalfas/christopherkalfas.github.io/_posts/2020-07-31-custom_rails_form_labels_using_associated_datetime_data.markdown

 A few weeks ago, I wrote a [blog](https://christopherkalfas.github.io/custom_collections_in_rails_forms) about customizing `collection_select` in a Rails form.
 This week I'm going to write about more ways of customizing Rails forms.

 This time, we will cover how to **render custom labels for a child-model's form based on its parent's attribute values**.
-There is lots of documentation about nested forms and attributes examples; where a developer needs the child model information to render inside the parent's form.
-So, I figured it would cool and helpful to show how to do it the opposite way.
+There is lots of documentation about nested forms and attributes.
+Most examples show  the child model information to render inside the parent's form.
+So, I figured it would be cool and helpful to show how to do it the opposite way.

 ![](https://media.giphy.com/media/idw3dW74u7VT9EfO4e/giphy.gif)